This document covers building a TCW database for a single species. Terminology:

 The Options button below the AnnoDBs table provides additional options for:

-The second two options are not available for TCW database created from protein sequences.
+The second option and part of the third are not available for TCW database created from protein sequences.

 GO Database (GO, KEGG, EC, InterPro, Pfam annotations)